Gromov-Hausdorff Distance for Directed Spaces: Directed Gromov--Hausdorff Distance

-Recall that, for compact metric spaces (not directed) $(X, d^X)$ and $(Y, d^Y)$, we have the following equalities (\cref{eq:kalton_bis} and \cref{eq:kalton}):
+Recall that, for bounded metric spaces (not directed) $(X, d^X)$ and $(Y, d^Y)$, we have the following equalities (\cref{eqn:kalton_bis} and \cref{eqn:kalton}):

-However, when considering compact directed metric spaces $(\X, \dZ^X)$ and $(\Y, \dZ^Y)$ and d-isometries, the (co)distortion of d-maps, and d-correspondences between them, these equalities do not necessarily hold.
+However, when considering bounded directed metric spaces $(\X, \dZ^X)$ and $(\Y, \dZ^Y)$ and d-isometries, the (co)distortion of d-maps, and d-correspondences between them, these equalities do not necessarily hold.
 Instead, we get the following inequalities: